|

-Forward from the anchorage and weight-
+Forward from the anchorage and weight-blocks is the cable housing.
+This will

 At the far end of the housing and just short of old Fort Winfield Scott is the beginning of